AchachayJurado/SelfDrivingCar-UdacityNanoDegree/CarND-Advanced-Lane-Lines/advance_lane_lines.md

 ![src vs dst points][image3]

-#### 4. Identifying lane-line pixels and fitting their positions with a polynomial
+#### 4. Identifying lane-line pixels and fitting their positions with a polynomial.
 Based on "Finding the Lines" and "Measure Curvature" chapters, the detection of lane-lines starts with searching for peaks in the histogram in the bottom part of the thresholded and warped images.
 Once, the peaks are identified they are used as the starting point for following the line using the sliding window approach.
 Find the related code in `lane_finder.py` and `lane_fitter.py`.
 After the initial line is detected, we can continue searching for the new location of the lane line starting in the area where the current line was detected.
 The process followed is:
 4. 1.
 Create a warped binary image (steps 1 to 3)